Site Navigation

 Use the lookup table above

 Search your instrument brand and model number in our database of 55+ spectrophotometers.
-The most common values are 15 mm (most brands) and 8.5 mm (PerkinElmer Lambda series).
+The most common values are 15 mm (most brands, including PerkinElmer Lambda) and 8.5 mm (Beckman DU, Eppendorf, and various clinical instruments).

 03